-Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of Accounting policies
+Amendments to IAS 1 - Presentation of Financial Statements and IFRS Practice Statement 2 - Making Materiality Judgements

 The amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
 Further amendments explain how an entity can identify a material accounting policy.
 Examples of when an accounting policy is likely to be material are added.
 To support the amendment, the Board of Directors has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in IFRS Practice Statement 2.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-The Company is currently evaluating the impact of the amendment on its financial statements.
+The Company has disclosed the material accounting policy information in note 2 to the financial statements.
+The amendments did not have any impact on the measurement, recognition or presentation of any items in the Company's financial statements.